 How much should a wedding photography deposit be?

 There is a load of advice online and in photography groups about how to price yourself as a wedding photographer, but there is very little information about the actual transactions; i.e. when you should be sending invoices and what percentage should you take as a deposit to secure the booking.
-So I wanted to use this article to explain what we do, and why, when it comes to asking for a photography deposit, and the followup invoices.
-I’ll also briefly touch on some alternate options and their pro’s and con’s.
+So we wanted to use this article to explain what we do, and why, when it comes to asking for a photography deposit, and the followup invoices.
+We’ll also briefly touch on some alternate options and their pro’s and con’s.

 What we do: three-payment structure.

 If you are not doing so already, I highly recommend switching to a three payments structure for wedding photography invoicing.
 This would mean for every wedding photography package you are sending out 3 invoices:

 The first invoice is due when the couple book,

 The second invoice is 6 months before the wedding,

 And the final payment 1 month before the wedding.

 Each invoice is 33% of the total fee (although if they want to make any changes we just add it to the final invoice).
 And if a couple books with less than 6 months to go to the wedding, then they just pay the first and second invoice up front.